jvorob/jpl/README.md

 Interpreter for a very simple dialect of prolog:
 No integers, no cuts, no negation, no builtins (except `_` handling)

-Written as an academic project
-Inspired by the paper 'A Hitchiker's Guide to Reinventing a Prolog Machine', Paul Tarau, ICLP2017
+Written as an academic project.
+Inspired by the paper _'A Hitchiker's Guide to Reinventing a Prolog Machine'_, by Paul Tarau, ICLP2017

-=== To Run
+### To Run

-Run `python3 engine.py`
-Gives interactive shell.
-User enters queries, system responds with answers.
+Running `python3 engine.py` gives an interactive shell for a demo prolog program.
+The user enters queries, the system responds with answers.
 To get more answers for the same query, type ';' and enter.

-Can load programs with `python3 engine.py $FILE`
+Can load other prolog sources with `python3 engine.py $FILE`

 I've included some test programs with the code.
 Try them out like so: